Microsoft 365 Price Increase 2026: New Business Pricing and What to Do

 | PowerPoint (slide generation) | Low | Output quality requires heavy editing for most business contexts |

 The ROI case for Copilot at the SMB level rests almost entirely on Outlook and Teams.
-If your team runs 3+ meetings per day and processes 50+ emails, the time savings are measurable.
-If your team mostly uses M365 for file storage and basic email, Copilot at $18–21/seat is hard to justify across all users.
+If your team runs 3+ meetings per day and processes high email volume, the time savings are measurable — especially at the $9.50–10/seat bundle increment.
+If your team mostly uses M365 for file storage and basic email, even the bundle path is hard to justify across all users.

 The most cost-effective Copilot deployment for a 20-person SMB isn't 20 licenses — it's 5–8 licenses on the roles that live in Outlook and Teams.
-At $18/user/month (promotional rate through December 2026), that's $90–144/month instead of $360.
-Start there, measure adoption at 60 days, then expand to roles that demonstrate usage.
+Price these using the with-Copilot bundle SKU first ($9.50 or $10 effective Copilot cost per user), then fall back to the standalone add-on ($18 promo / $21 list) if your CSP or mid-term licensing makes the bundle path impractical.
+Start with the pilot group, measure adoption at 60 days, then expand to roles that demonstrate usage.

 The Four Decisions: Mapping Your Current Plan to the Right Move